Toroidal Cartesian Products Where One Factor is 3-Connected: Classifying toroidal , where .

+To conclude this section, we provide one set of examples of Cartesian products of graphs that are toroidal.

-We can also construct $4$-connected graphs that are OC.
-For $n \geq 4$, define $C^{2}_{n}$ as the graph obtained from the $n$-cycle $C_n$ by adding an edge between every pair of vertices that are a distance two apart in $C_n$.
-See Figure \ref{figC2_6} for a standard planar embedding of $C^{2}_{6}$.
+\begin{example} For $n \geq 3$, define $C^{2}_{2n}$ as the graph obtained from the $2n$-cycle $C_{2n}$ by adding an edge between every pair of vertices that are a distance two apart in $C_{2n}$.
+See Figure \ref{figC2_6} for a standard planar embedding of $C^{2}_{6}$, which also shows this graph is outer-cylindrical.
+For $n \geq 3$, $C^{2}_{2n}$ is known to be $4$-connected; see \cite{Ma1980}.
+Thus, $\{C^{2}_{2n} \boxempty P_{2}\}_{n=3}^{\infty}$ provides an infinite class of toroidal Cartesian products of graphs where one factor is $4$-connected.
+Furthermore, by Propositions \ref{prop:5conn} and \ref{thm:Hrestricted}, we see that $G = C^{2}_{2n}$ realizes the maximal vertex connectivity for toroidal $G \boxempty P_2$.